 7812 entered service on the SVR in September 1979 and ran there until 1985.

-In 7812 returned to operating on the main line when it double headed the Welsh Marshes Pullman with 4930 Hagley Hall.
+In April 1982 it returned to operating on the main line when it twice double headed the Welsh Marshes Pullman with 4930 Hagley Hall.

 Erlestoke Manor completed its major overhaul at the Severn Valley Railway and ran again in February 2008.
 It is at present a regular in operation on the SVR and its boiler ticket is due to expire in 2018.